 On the one hand, digital, contactless menus can be optimized for mobile to make high-margin items more appealing.
 Digital menus can also be equipped with modification and customization options that can raise the cost of each dish.

-Additionally, self-serve technology like kiosks and online ordering has proven that diners are more inclined to spend more when there is less social friction.
+Additionally, self-serve technology like online ordering has proven that diners are more inclined to spend more when there is less social friction.
 As reported in the Harvard Business Review, customers feel more comfortable placing bigger or more customized orders without a person on the other end of the order that might judge them (whether that judgment is real or simply perceived).
 And with contactless dining largely removing the server from the equation, customers are much more likely to place those big, customized orders.

 Though contactless dining has many real advantages for your restaurant, there are also some intangible benefits as well.